MileHacker Logo

 Access to Healthcare

 Emergency number: Call 112 for police, ambulance, or the fire brigade.
-This is the universal emergency number.
+This is the a single emergency number for all services.

-Hospitals: East Tallinn Central Hospital and North Estonia Medical Centre offer thorough medical services.
+Hospitals: East Tallinn Central Hospital and North Estonia Medical Centre offer thorough medical aid.
 These hospitals have modern facilities and skilled staff.

 Pharmacies (Apteek): Widely available throughout Tallinn and within the Old Town.
 Look for a green cross.
-Many pharmacists speak English and can advise on minor ailments.
+Many pharmacists speak Speaking english and can advise on minor ailments.

 EU citizens: Travelers from EU countries can use their Ehic Card (EHIC) for state-provided healthcare at the same cost as a local resident.
 Bring your EHIC card with you.